Last Updated on April 26, 2026

 A free cooked English breakfast is included in the rate (a nice perk!)

-Reviews suggest it’s very clean and well-kept, with helpful staf
+Reviews suggest it’s very clean and well-kept, with helpful staff

 It’s good value for central London — especially for families